Club layouts of the Hull Miniature Railway Society & its Members

 ('009')Scale: 4mm/ft.
 Gauge: 9mm top of page

 BARROWFLEET: Owner: Hull M.R.S.
-Size: 14ft x 2ft (4.2m x 0.6m) (plus operator space), Operators: Four, Transport: Two cars.
-Narrow gauge operation in the thriving brick/tile manufacturing industry of the Humber Estuary in the early 1970's.
+Size: 14ft x 2ft (4.2m x 0.6m) (plus operator space).
+Operators: Four.
+Transport: Two cars.
+Narrow gauge operation in the thriving brick/tile manufacturing industry of the Humber Estuary in the early 1970s.
 Ref: Railway Modeller Feb 1993 & April 1995, Model Railways Illustrated Jan 1995.

 MOORTON BOTTOM YARD: Owner: Paul Windle.
 Size: 5ft x 1ft 8ins (1.5m x 0.5m) (plus operator space).
 Operators: Two.
 Transport: One car.
 The layout is based on the cramped little goods yards that were once a common feature of urban railways, it is set in the mid 1930's with traffic from various warehouses in the area.
 A wagon lift is a feature of the layout to allow wagons to reach the warehouses at street level.
 Ref: Railway Modeller May 2007.